prg007/HW_02_Systems/README.md

 For our FIFO eviction policy we use the `std::queue` implementation.
 Note that whenever we get or set a key, we add that key to the  queue.
 Whenever we evict something from the queue we dequeue it and return to the caller.
 Both of these operations are constant time.
 Refer to the **FIFO EVICTOR Test** inside the **Testing** section part of the README for more details.

+# Eviction Policy (LRU)

+We are implemeting the LRU evictor test using `std::list` and `std::unordered_map`.
+The list holds all the keys with the most recently used ones at the front of the queue and the least recently used ones at the back of the queue.
+The unordered map is a key-value pair of keys pointing to their corresponding list iterators.
+This ensures O(1) removal and search for keys.
+Also, note that space used is O(n) because we are only modifying and appending (n+n = 2n) i.e.  O(n) number of keys.

+Refer to the file for more implementation comments.

 # Testing

  Refer to the source file  `test_cache_lib.cc` for additional comments.
 We are using the assert statement for testing purposes.